dyne/dnscrypt-proxy/README-WINDOWS.markdown

     .\dnscrypt-proxy dnscrypt-proxy.conf

 Check that errors are not printed, and that DNS queries sent to the configured IP addresses receive responses.
+Hit `Control`+`C` in order to stop the server and get back to the interactive command prompt.

 4) If that setup looks fine, install the Windows service so that it loads that configuration file automatically: